Salesian Catholic Priest Father Anthony Pezzotta encounters the truth in the Bible

 Exemplary Catholic education

 Father Anthony Pezzotta studied for fifteen years in Don Bosco’s Salesian seminaries in Italy, England, Spain, and Germany.
-He was not only a devout Catholic but well versed in dogma and catechism.
+He was a devout Catholic and well-versed in dogma and catechism.

 Doubts in the Catholic Dogma

-Despite a thriving Catholic outreach, Fr.
-Pezzotta experienced a kind of “faith crisis.”
+Despite a successful Catholic outreach, Fr.
+Pezzotta experienced a “faith crisis.”
 He knew something was wrong with the kind of faith taught by the long list of Popes in the Vatican.
 The only way to settle it was through God’s words in the Bible.

-The more he read scriptures, the more errors he discovered in Rome’s teachings.
+The more he read the scriptures, the more errors he discovered in Rome’s teachings.